Wodeyar Express: Name

-This train was originally named as "Tippu Express" after the Sultan of Mysuru Tipu Sultan who ruled the Kingdom of Mysuru and died at the Siege of Seringapatam in 1799.
+This train was started on 15 April 1980 as "Tippu Express" after Tipu Sultan who ruled the Kingdom of Mysuru and died at the Siege of Seringapatam in 1799.
 The train was renamed on 7 October 2022, after the royal family of Mysuru, the Wodeyars.

 Rake sharing

 It shares its rake with the Siddhaganga Intercity Express & the KSR Bengaluru–Talaguppa Intercity Express.